garylirocks/quickrefs/azure-networking.markdown

 - For each connection:
   - By default, it associates and propagates to the Default route table
   - Can only associate to one route table, which controls where traffic from this connection will be routed to.
+  - A connection could have static routes, and an option determines whether to propagate the default routes (eg. route traffic to a subnet via an NVA)
   - Can propagate routes to multiple route tables.
   - All branch connections (P2S VPN, S2S VPN, and ExpressRoute) are configured as a whole, they always associate and propagate to the same set of route tables.